 Standard word processing software (e.g., MS Word or WordPerfect) can be used to prepare the attachments; however, all documents MUST be converted from standard word processing format to Adobe Portable Document Format (PDF) files prior to being uploaded to the BWF grant application system.
 BWF does not require a budget to be submitted for the CAMS program.

 Applicant is required to combine the following attachments in the order listed below into ONE single PDF.
+IMPORTANT: Name the file using this format only "Last Name, First Name - CAMS15 App."
 Do not include a Table of Contents.

 Cover Page (required)